trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-COUNT.md

 ## Basics

-It is possible to retrieve a list of the (up to) five nearest pharmacies that have a specific drug package in stock.
-If fewer than five pharmacies are returned, the pharmacies that are returned are the only ones in the country with the specified drug package in stock.
+It is possible to request stock count data for all pharmacies that participate in the ASP Nearby Stock Status Programme, but this can only be done in two ways with some intended limitations:

+- A pharmacy can retrieve a list of all pharmacies (that participate), but no more than 5 pharmacies can have stock status IN_STOCK ordered by their distance to the requesting pharmacy.
+All pharmacies located further away than the 5th IN_STOCK-pharmacy will have status EXCLUDED_FROM_CURRENT_QUERY.
+Pharmacies may have status MISSING_DATA if they cannot be queried for technical reasons (e.g., temporarily missing data from a specific pharmacy).
+- A pharmacy can query a single specified pharmacy (that participate).

-The requesting pharmacy must be authorised to act on behalf on the pharmacy specified in the request body.
+The requesting pharmacy must be authorised to act on behalf on the pharmacy specified in the request.
 Additionally, the specified pharmacy must be participating in the nearby stock status program.
-The returned list is sorted by the pharmacies' distance from the pharmacy specified in the request body.

 ## Unavailable pharmacies

-In case some nearby pharmacies fail to respond to a request for their stock count, they are included in the response, but in a separate list.
+If stock count data for a pharmacy is unavailable for any reason, the API response will indicate this instead of returning wrong data for that pharmacy.
 If a pharmacist recognises that the pharmacy nearest their location fails to respond, they might tell the inquiring customer that the drug _could_ be in stock there or perhaps call the pharmacy to ask directly.

 ## Back order status

 Whether the specified drug package is back ordered at the distributor or not, is also included in the response.
 The information is available for all the known distributors, currently `TMJ` and `Nomeco`.